 This is usually put in place to push you towards opening a full-fledged retail business while at the same time letting you start from home.

-Minnesota has an annual sales limit for cottage food entrepreneurs (on tier 2) at $18,000 and created an online wizard to help you with licensing if you make over $18,000 or have food items that are potentially hazardous.
+Minnesota has an annual sales limit for cottage food entrepreneurs (on tier 2) at $18,000 (increasing to $78,000 on August 1, 2021) and created an online wizard to help you with licensing if you make more than the limit or have food items that are potentially hazardous.

 Colorado created a brochure on going beyond cottage food once you’ve outgrown or hit your maximum allowed income that can help you know what to do next.

 I have provided it here for a resource as you grow your business and wish to expand.

 Most states determine if a food is non-potentially hazardous by the acidity level found in the food.
 The higher the acidity, the more stable at a range of temps, that food product is.

 For example: milk is low acidity and requires temperature controls.

 The acidity of foods is measured by pH.